The Wine Ayutthaya / Bangkok Project Studio

 -

-From the architect.
+Text description provided by the architects.
 Situated on a bank of the Chao Phraya River in Phra Nakhon Si Ayutthaya Province, The Wine Ayutthaya is a new leisure place for wine drinkers.
 The building was constructed to become a new tourist attraction in hopes of stimulating the economy of local communities surrounding this world heritage site, which was the capital city of Thailand 400 years ago.
 The building is a product of architectural creativity and environmental context molded into a magnet for tourists.

 A single story building blends in with existing large trees with carefully designed landscape.
 The building is 9 meters in height and 11 meters equally in width and length made entirely from steel-reinforced plywood.
 The interior of the wine house is divided into 4 platforms, each with its own height that serves as a vantage point for visitors to absorb the beautiful view of the river from different angles, contrasting the interior with the exterior spaces.
 There are 5 sets of spiral stairs attached to each platforms.
 The ground floor is occupied by a wine bar, and seats are placed between the staircases.
 The platforms and staircases are scenic viewpoints.